 CalNEXT has highlighted this technology family as having high impacts within the Technology Category.

-This technology family encompasses products, design strategies, and components that improve the efficiency, adaptability, and resiliency of exterior lighting in commercial and public sectors while also considering best practices for the nighttime lighting environment (human health, visual comfort, public safety, and environmental impacts).
+This technology family encompasses products, design strategies, and components that improve the efficiency, adaptability, and resiliency of exterior lighting in commercial and public sectors while also considering best practices for the nighttime lighting environment, including human health, visual comfort, public safety, and environmental impacts.
 This category has the opportunity to produce a large change both visually and in terms of energy consumption if changes are made in design approach and technology deployment.

 ---|---|---|---|---|

-There are significant energy savings and demand flexibility benefits if the entire exterior lighting stock is transformed by this technology family.
+There are significant energy savings and demand flexibility benefits if the exterior lighting stock is transformed by this technology family.
 Streetlights managed by the public sector stakeholders and area lighting managed by commercial sector stakeholders are the primary focus.
-With the peak demand on the California grid moving toward the early evening hours, this technology family could shift a significant portion of exterior lighting demand while also delivering meaningful energy savings.
-As increased daytime solar energy is produced, reducing nighttime loads will reduce the size of energy storage systems to help decarbonize the power generation in the state.
+The key opportunities are described below.

 CalNEXT expects to take on most or all of the work and cost burden.